 If you’ve been here between 5 and 8 years, you automatically acquire the right of permanent residence.

 Under German law, dual citizenship may be granted to citizens of EU states, the EEA and Switzerland, refugees, children born to a German parent abroad, and children born after 2001 in Germany to non-German parents.

-We don’t yet know whether there will be a transition period after Britain leaves the EU on 29 March 2019.
+We don’t yet know whether there will be a transition period after Britain leaves the EU.
 If there is a transition period, then the German Federal Brexit Implementation Act (Übergangsgesetz, also referred to as BrexitÜG) will apply, under which the UK is regarded as an EU member state until 31 December 2020.
 This means that applications for dual citizenship and permanent residence will be considered up to this date.
 We have a brief English-language summary of the BrexitÜG here.

-In the event that there is no transition period, you will be able to retain your British citizenship if your application for German citizenship is approved before 29 March 2019.
+In the event that there is no transition period, you will be able to retain your British citizenship if your application for German citizenship is approved before the Exit date.
 If your application is approved or submitted after that date, you will be asked to give up your British citizenship.

 If you are eligible to apply for German citizenship (Einbürgerung), you need to find out which authority in your area handles citizenship applications.
 If you live in an urban municipality, your local authority is the city council; if you live in an administrative district, you can contact your regional district office for help.
 You can ask your local advice office, regional advice office or local foreign affairs office.

 The process is the same everywhere, but the time it takes to process your application may differ.

 Parents or legal representatives can apply for children under 16 years of age; those aged 16 or over can submit a German citizenship application themselves.
 The German citizenship application costs €255, plus €51 for each child.

 You will also need to take the naturalisation exam, unless you are under 16 or have graduated from a German university in certain subjects.